thekabal/tki/docs/tools.md

 There are other command-line options for these tools (try them!), with varying levels of usefulness to our project.
 We have bundled phpcbf - do NOT run phpcbf, as it will reformat the entire codebase.
-We also have included phpunit, which we intend to use heavily.